What is data integrity and why is it important?

-- Human error: When individuals enter information incorrectly, duplicate or delete data, don’t follow the appropriate protocols, or make mistakes during the implementation of procedures meant to safeguard information, data integrity is put in jeopardy.
+- Human error: When individuals enter information incorrectly, duplicate or delete data, don’t follow the appropriate protocols, or make mistakes during the implementation of procedures meant to safeguard information, data integrity is jeopardised.

 - Bugs and viruses: Spyware, malware, and viruses are pieces of software that can invade a computer and alter, delete, or steal data.

-- Compromised hardware: Sudden computer or server crashes, and problems with how a computer or other device functions are examples of significant failures and may be indications that your hardware is compromised.
-Compromised hardware may render data incorrectly or incompletely, limit or eliminate access to data, or make information hard to use.
+- Compromised hardware: Sudden computer or server crashes, and problems with how a computer or other device functions, are examples of significant failures and may be indications that your hardware is compromised.
+Compromised hardware may render data incorrect or incomplete, limit or eliminate access to data, or make information hard to use.

 Risks to data integrity can easily be minimised or eliminated by doing the following: